ZeroQLi/AdventOfCode/README.md

-# ZeroQL's 2023 advent of code
+# ZeroQL's 2024 advent of code
-These are my solutions to the 2023 advent of code challenges.To be solved with python (and C++?, heven't decided)
+These are my solutions to the 2024 advent of code challenges.To be solved with Python(and C?, haven't decided)

 This is definitely not efficient code but i'm proud of myself regardless.